xmiaocat/von-neumann-transform/README.md

 Overall, the time complexity of this method is
 $\mathcal{O}(k^3)$ and the space complexity is $\mathcal{O}(k^3)$.

-In theory, the Toeplitz-Hankel hadamard product structure of the blocks can be exploited further to reduce the time complexity of the matrix-vector product of blocks to $\mathcal{O}(k^2 \log k)$, but this is not implemented in this package yet.
+In theory, the Toeplitz-Hankel Hadamard product structure of the blocks can be exploited further to reduce the time complexity of the matrix-vector product of blocks to $\mathcal{O}(k^2 \log k)$, but this is not implemented in this package yet.